c-bata/c-bata/README.md

 ### About me

 Hello, I'm Masashi Shibata.
-I'm an author of go-prompt, kube-prompt and goptuna.
-Committer of Optuna.
-Reviewer of kubeflow/katib.
+I'm an author of go-prompt and kube-prompt, a committer of Optuna, and a reviewer of Katib(Kubeflow).
 You can reach me via [Twitter](https://twitter.com/c_bata_) or [Linkedin](https://www.linkedin.com/in/c-bata/).

 ### Books